-Today’s buyers overwhelmingly use the Internet to gather data to make their buying decisions.
+Today’s buyers overwhelmingly use the Internet to gather data to make buying decisions.
+It’s true that they need PIM to make and keep their data clean.
+This guide explains how!

-This means in today’s world, sales success means you need clean data, and a way to keep it clean.
-Your product data needs to be accurate so your customers have the information they need.
+In today’s world, sales success means you need clean data and a way to keep it clean.
+Your product data must be accurate so your customers have the necessary information.

-According to the Harvard Business Review, “Only 3% of companies’ data meets basic quality standards” (source).
+The Harvard Business Review states, “Only 3% of companies’ data meets basic quality standards” (source).

 What Are Basic Quality Standards?